Central Park is a New York City icon. This world-famous green space welcomes over 40 million visitors each year.

 - 2-hour tour of the Middle Section of Central Park

-This 40-foot wide and quarter-mile-long grand promenade is the equivalent of six city locks and connects Olmsted Flower Bed with Bethesda Terrace.
+This 40-foot wide and quarter-mile-long grand promenade is the equivalent of six city blocks, though it certainly makes for a prettier stroll!

-Descend the stone steps at the end of The Mall and walk underneath a triple-arched entranceway into the stunning Bethesda Terrace Arcade.
+Descend the stone staircases at the end of The Mall and walk underneath a triple-arched entranceway into the stunning Bethesda Terrace Arcade.

-An orange glow illuminates the arcade lined with majestic columns and a spectacular tile ceiling made up of 15,876 individual encaustic tiles.
+An orange glow illuminates the arcade lined with majestic columns and a spectacular tile ceiling comprising 15,876 individual encaustic tiles.

 These tiles originate from the mid-1860s and the Arcade is the only known example of a Minton tile suspended ceiling, making this a very rare and very photogenic locale.

 When you exit the arcade onto Bethesda Terrace, pause inside the central arch to photograph Bethesda Fountain.